 If, however, there are insufficient assets in the estate to pay the estate’s legal expenses, then not only will the creditors get nothing, but either your attorney will need to accept less than he or she would otherwise charge, or you (and possibly the heirs or beneficiaries) will have to make up the difference personally.

 - Bottom line:

-- If there are sufficient funds in the estate to pay an attorney, you should be able to use the probate process easily and efficiently to resolve a Descendant’s insolvency at no cost to you personally by engaging an experience probate attorney to assist you.
+- If there are sufficient funds in the estate to pay an attorney, you should be able to use the probate process easily and efficiently to resolve a Decedent’s insolvency at no cost to you personally by engaging an experience probate attorney to assist you.